op-developer/Identity-Service-Broker-API/README.md

 - https://paras-saippuakauppias.com/service*

-ISB is approving all the redirect_uri's matching the text before the wildcard * when validating the parameter in the /oauth/authorize request.
+ISB approves all the redirect_uri's matching the text before the wildcard * when validating the parameter in the /oauth/authorize request.

 <span style="color:red">Note!
-Without a proper whitelisting of a redirect_uri used by the SP application, the identification flow will fail.</span>
+Without proper whitelisting of a redirect_uri used by the SP application, the identification flow will fail.</span>

 [For more information see the chapter 3.1 of the OpenID Connect Federation - document](https://openid.net/specs/openid-connect-federation-1_0.html#OpenID.Registration).

 OP provides an easy-to-use online validator tool for the SP's Entity Statement JWS.
 The validity of the JWKS JWS can be checked as well and it is highly recommened to check them both.
 Validator checks that all the needed fields exists with meaningful values and it checks the signature in both the Entity Statement JWS and the signed JWKS JWS.
 Link to the validator: https://isb-test.op.fi/entity-statement-tester .

-## 14. signed JWKS
+## 14. Signed JWKS

 <span style="color:red">Note that the non-signed JWKS endpoints are deprecated.</span>